saffronprawn199/SADiLaR/train_word_vectors/ReadMe_embedding_tool.md

 ## Example of how to use:

-### This wil train word vectors for both fastText and word2vec using CBOW and SG:
+### This will train word vectors for both fastText and word2vec using CBOW and SG:

 * `python train_word_vectors.py --inFilePath English_all.csv --outFileName English --CBOW 1 --SG 1 --typeEmbedding word2vec fastText`

-### This wil train word vectors for fastText using SG:
+### This will train word vectors for fastText using SG:

 * ` python train_word_vectors.py --inFilePath English_all.csv --outFileName English --SG 1 --typeEmbedding fastText`